 According to the poll, experts expect home prices in the UK to rise 2% in 2018.
 Home prices in London are expected to decline by 0.5% this year.
 But experts anticipate a rebound by 2020, with home prices projected to increase by 2% that year.

 Investors are still unsure of the impacts of Brexit and the outcome of divorce talks.
 Britain has a little more than a year to smooth out the details before leaving the EU.
-Currently, there is still no clarity on what type of restrictions will be place on the movement of goods and people.
+Currently, there is still no clarity on what type of restrictions will be placed on the movement of goods and people.